• Home

 • For SC/ST candidates, the minimum required is 40%.

 Pending Results: Are you in your 12th and waiting for the results?
 No worries!
-You can still appear for CLAT 2024.
-However, remember to produce your passing certificate at the admission time.
+You can still appear for CLAT 2025.
+However, remember to produce your passing certificate at the time of admission.

-Check the detailed CLAT Eligibility Criteria, and once it's confirmed that you are eligible, decide which stream is best for CLAT 2024.
+Please check the detailed CLAT Eligibility Criteria, and once you are confirmed as eligible, decide which stream is best for CLAT 2025.

 Now, the all-important question is, which stream should you choose to keep your CLAT dreams alive?